 You have to make sure your affiliates are displaying adequate affiliate disclosure.

 Additionally, for the affiliates, it helps their audience understand that the affiliate will receive money if they click on the link.
 It helps to build trust with their audience and is good business practice for the companion.

-How to Ensure Your Affiliates Include an affiliate Disclosure on their Site?
+How to Ensure Your Affiliates Include an Affiliate Disclosure on their Site?

 Explain precisely what they need to do to ensure the disclosure is placed correctly on affiliates' websites.
 Not all your marketing partners will have the legal background to prepare a proper disclaimer, so create a copy to make it easier to comply.

-Include the copy in your partnership program’s terms and conditions that explains what affiliates should do.
-Ideally, you should have a landing page dedicated to the program’s policies, like Amazon’s Associate’s Program Operating Agreement, where you lay out the terms and conditions and include conditions for affiliate link disclosure.
+Include a copy in your partnership program's terms and conditions that explains what affiliates should do.
+Ideally, you should have a landing page dedicated to the program's policies, like Amazon's Associate's Program Operating Agreement, where you lay out the terms and conditions and include conditions for affiliate link disclosure.